 You know how I feel about businesses investing in paid email accounts.
 So you won’t be surprised to learn that some of these plugins aren’t free, but they are so worth it!

-My top 3 favorite email plugins are:
+My top 3 favorite email apps are:

 One of my favorite things about Streak is that it allows you to organize your emails into what they call Pipelines (think of something similar to a way to organize your emails on an Excel spreadsheet).